 Oral conditions like gum disease take a toll on the whole body and can cause a woman to give birth prematurely.
 If you notice any oral changes during your pregnancy, call our office as soon as possible to schedule an appointment.

-Has it been more than 6 months since your last teeth cleaning and oral examination?
-Do you have questions about your oral hygiene for our family dentists in Holland, MI?
-If so, schedule an appointment with the Lakeshore Dentistry & Implant Center by calling (616) 399-3946.
+Has it been more than six months since your last teeth cleaning and exam?
+Do you have questions about your oral hygiene for our dentists in Holland, MI?
+If so, please call the Lakeshore Dentistry & Implant Center at (616) 399-3946.
+You may also fill out our online contact form and someone from our team will reach out to you soon.